Smallz97/skilled/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
-- Receive an error message when the `form` is submitted if:
-  - Any `input` field is empty.
-The message for this error should say _"[Field Name] cannot be empty"_
-  - The email address is not formatted correctly (i.e. a correct email address should have this structure: `name@host.tld`).
-The message for this error should say _"Looks like this is not an email"_

 ### Screenshot